DisruptivelyUseful/handheld-light-graffiti/README.md

 - [Overpass Light Brigade](https://www.facebook.com/OverpassLightBrigade/)

-- You can follow us, the creators, at [The Magic Tool Bus.](http://www.magictoolbus.com/).
-If you know of more resources for this tutorial, please let us know.
+- You can follow us, the creators, if you would like.
+Here's Claire's [social links and other open source resources](https://linktr.ee/ClaireDanielleCassidy), and here's Sam's [website.](http://www.samsmith.work/)

 ### “This technology is very powerful, “spectacular” in nature, and often under the control of one person or a small group who could potentially manipulate a large and impressionable crowd.
 This power needs to be kept accountable to the broader group, and should be wielded with great care.”
 ### – [Beautiful Rising on Guerrilla Projection](https://beautifulrising.org/tool/guerrilla-projection)